poiyomi/PoiyomiDocs/docs/shading/main.md

 SDF (Signed Distance Field) is a complex shading style that defines how shadows should act based on the direction of light.
 This can create cell-looking shadows in a way similar to how Mihoyoverse renders their models (Genshin Impact, Zenless Zone Zero, etc.)

-:::warning SDF is NOT universal!
+:::warning SDF is NOT universal
 In a similar fashion to having a [Shadow Map](/docs/shading/light-data.md#shadow-map), SDF requires a specialized data texture, specific to your model, in order for the appearance of SDF to appear as intended.

 Therefore, the results will appear "flat" if there is no texture defined.